Self-induced marginality in plastically deformed crystals: Abstract

 \section{Abstract}

-Brittle plastic yielding is a salient feature of well-annealed glassy materials.
+Quasi-brittle plastic yielding is a salient feature of well-annealed glassy materials.
 Here we show that the same behavior is characteristic of perfect crystals after they experience mechanically driven elastic instability leading to massive nucleation of dislocations.
 We argue that such 'preparation' effectively converts an atomic configuration from crystalline to quasi-amorphous.
-To understand the nature of the subsequent mechanical response, which is reminiscent of quasi-brittle yielding we study an athermal model 2D crystal subjected to quasistatic loading.
-We show that the intermittent pre- and post-yield dislocation avalanches exhibit power law statistics with matching exponents.
-The computed value of these exponents is indicative of marginal stability.
+To understand the nature of the subsequent intermittent mechanical response we study a model 2D crystal subjected to AQS driving and show that both pre- and post-yield dislocation avalanches exhibit power law statistics with similar exponents indicative of self-induced marginal stability.